jguida941/cs320-contact-service-junit/README.md

 - `ValidationTest.validateDateNotPastAcceptsFutureDate`, `validateDateNotPastRejectsNull`, and `validateDateNotPastRejectsPastDate` assert the appointment date guard enforces the non-null/not-in-the-past contract before any Appointment state mutates.
 - `ValidationTest.validateDateNotPastAcceptsDateExactlyEqualToNow` (added for PITest) uses `Clock.fixed()` to deterministically test the exact boundary where `date.getTime() == clock.millis()`, killing the boundary mutant (`<` vs `<=`).
 - `ValidationTest.privateConstructorIsNotAccessible` (added for line coverage) exercises the private constructor via reflection to cover the utility class pattern.
+- `RateLimitingFilterTest` asserts bucket invalidation, log sanitization, and `[unsafe-value]` placeholders for client IPs/usernames so inline guards (`logSafeValue`, `sanitizeForWarningLog`) can't be removed.
+- `RequestLoggingFilterTest` now covers `sanitizeForLog`, `sanitizeLogValue`, query-string inclusion/exclusion, and duration math to stop PIT from flipping boundaries or stripping sanitizers.
 - Spring Boot tests use Mockito's subclass mock-maker (`src/test/resources/mockito-extensions/org.mockito.plugins.MockMaker`) to avoid agent attach issues on newer JDKs while still enabling MockMvc/context testing.
+- `ContactControllerUnitTest` and `ProjectControllerUnitTest` mock the service to prove the controller-level ADMIN guard (`?all=true`) blocks non-admin callers before falling back to the service guard, killing the surviving `isAdmin` mutants.
+- `AuthControllerUnitTest` covers the cookie parsing helper used during logout/token refresh so PIT can't rewrite it to always return `null`.

 > **Note (JDK 25+):** When running tests on JDK 25 or later, you may see a warning like `Mockito is currently self-attaching to enable the inline-mock-maker`.
 This is expected and harmless; Mockito's subclass mock-maker handles mocking without requiring the Java agent, so the warning does not affect test correctness.